-Beginning with the March 31, 2017 valuation, PBGC used forward yield curve interest factors to value PBGC's liabilities.
-The interest factors so determined for the September 30, 2019 valuation vary annually from 2.36% in year 1 to 1.98% in year 31 and beyond.
-For the September 30, 2018 valuation the interest factors vary annually from 2.95% in year 1 to 2.93% in year 31 and beyond.
+Beginning with the March 31, 2017 valuation, PBGC used spot rate yield curve interest factors to value PBGC's liabilities.
+For September 30, 2020, the spot rate yield curve starts with an interest factor of 0.62% in year 1 and changes as the future period for discounting gets longer until year 31 when the factor becomes 1.49% and is assumed to remain level thereafter.
+For September 30, 2019, the spot rate yield curve started with an interest factor of 2.36% in year 1 and the interest factor for year 31 and beyond was 1.98%.
 These interest factors are dependent upon PBGC's mortality assumption.
+See PBGC Annual Performance & Financial Report 2020 for a more detailed discussion on interest factors.

 Beginning with the June 30, 2016 valuation, PBGC updated the mortality assumptions by adopting the recommendations from a study by an independent consulting firm.
 The study recommended that, when conducting valuations for its financial statements, PBGC use the RP-2014 Healthy Male Table times 1.09 and Healthy Female Table times 0.99.
-The study also recommended that continuing mortality improvements be taken into account by using the most recent projection scale available to project these tables forward.
+The study also recommended that continuing mortality improvements be considered by using the most recent projection scale available to project these tables forward.
 Beginning with the June 30, 2017 valuation, PBGC updated the valuation systems to fully implement using generational mortality tables.
-PBGC used the adjusted RP-2014 Healthy Male and Female Mortality tables each projected generationally with scale MP-2018 for the September 30, 2019 valuation.
+PBGC used the adjusted RP-2014 Healthy Male and Female Tables, with blended healthy annuitant and employee tables before age 50 each projected generationally using Scale MP-2019 for the September 30, 2020 valuation.

-The mortality tables used for healthy lives in the FY 2018 valuation are the adjusted RP-2014 Healthy Male and Female Mortality tables each projected generationally with scale MP-2017.
+The mortality tables used for healthy lives in the FY 2019 valuation are the adjusted RP-2014 Healthy Male and Female Mortality tables each projected generationally with scale MP-2018.